ciofeca/jsms/README.md

 jsms
 ====

-Simple command-line script to send SMS messages via a Jolla phone.
+Simple command-line script to send SMS messages via *ssh* commands to a SailfishOS phone.

-Yes, *j* stands for Jolla phone.

 The script runs in a Linux terminal window (for example: Ubuntu Gnome-Terminal) and sends *ssh* commands to Jolla phone on the same LAN.